Urban ecotourism: Environmental-Gentrification

+Sustainability Issues

+Tourists may try to participate in sustainable tourism when visiting other areas, but don't realize the impact on the destinations' sustainability goals.
+There is little to no education to visitors about how to help achieve the goals of destinations' sustainability.
+Cities try to align and balance their infrastructure development with their tourism growth.
+A strategy practicing sustainability includes combining private business and public governance.
+This gets lost when considering personal visitor sustainability goals and the ultimate country or global sustainability goals.
+For example, the average increase of tourism around the globe being 4% disrupts the world goals due to the action of traveling by plane or ship.

 Destinations

 The High Line

 The High Line is a 1.45 mile long elevated linear park built on a former freight railway in the neighborhood of Chelsea in New York City.
 As of 2019, the park received about 8 million annual visitors, making it one of the most popular tourist attractions in the city and a global inspiration for similar transformations.
 In 1999 after decades of disuse, the structure was marked for demolition but community members took inspiration in the thriving wild plants on the structure and sought to preserve and rehabilitate the public space.
 Now, the High Line hosts more than 500 species of plants and is home to a diverse lineup of public programs, community and teen engagement, performances, and artwork, which is free and open to all.

 Amager Nature Park

 Amager Nature Park is an expansive wilderness park located within biking distance of the city of Copenhagen, Denmark.
 The area mainly consists of reclaimed land that was once used as a military training facility and landfill.
 The organization that manages the park claims that their goal is to make experiences in nature more accessible and attractive to people in the city.
 The park is one of the largest so close to a major city, amounting to about 3,000 acres—which is nearly ten times larger than Central Park in New York City—and encompasses a biodiverse array of landscapes and wildlife, including savannah, dense woods, salt-marshes, lakes, and canals which are home to numerous birds, deer, snakes, and frogs.
 Popular activities include hiking, horseback riding, camping, kite and wind-surfing, and bird watching.